 Landscape Classification Boundary Definition

-ONL - Contour, Landtype (rocky so
+ONL - Contour, Landtype (rocky scarp slopes) and crater rims

-CNCL - Contour, landform and coa
+CNCL - Contour, landform and coastal cliffs

 HL -

 VAL - All other Landscapes

 Hickory Bay - The 'manicured', lush character of the valley floors reduces the sense of isolation.

 The towering coastal cliffs between the two bays drop away vertically into the sea.